klbjklbj/TimeBanker/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

-The project testing is performed by Karma and Nightmare, both

 ### Break down into end to end tests